rafagafe/json-maker/README.md

 * Backslash escapes are automatically added.
 Only in the fields of type string.
 * By means of compilation options, the use of print can be avoided.
 This is very useful in embedded systems with memory constraint.

+If you need a JSON parser please visit: https://github.com/rafagafe/tiny-json

 # Philosophy

 To form JSON objects in strings of characters are invoked sequences of functions that concatenate sub-strings.
 Each substring includes a field of the JSON object, key-value.
 To add fields of the type object or array you need to invoke two functions, one to open and another to close.